open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 This potential for stale or non-authoritative results is the price we pay for using a synchronous API.

-When we have received a non-authoritative answer we can pass it on to our rendering logic, but we also need some way to know when an authoritative value is availalbe, so that we can trigger a re-render using that new value.
+When we have received a non-authoritative answer we can pass it on to our rendering logic, but we also need some way to know when an authoritative value is available, so that we can trigger a re-render using that new value.
 OpenFeature will provide a mechanism for that in the form of Provider Events.
 Here's how you might use provider events as part of a React hook:

 ```javascript
 client.addHandler(ProviderEvents.FlagValuesChanged, () => {